Click to set custom HTML

 We respond to all contacts.
 If you do not receive a timely response, confirm your email address, or enter another.
 We use google translater.

 I, Mr. Kim Cherry, was diagnosed with ALS (Amyltrophic Lateral Sclerosis) also known as MND (MotorNeuron Disease) or Lou Gehrig's disease in November of 2011.
 I was told I had a year to live, no more than two at best.
 I believed the doctors for only a short time, then decided that dying of ALS was not acceptable.
 My wife, Kay and I, embarked on a journey to heal.
 We had to give up our favorite homemade bread (gluten issues) and many of our sugary foods.
 We made other significant changes in our diet.
 We researched and found supplements to give my body the additional tools to heal.
 We introduced detoxing procedures and eliminated as many other toxins in our lives as we could identify.
 The changes have been worth the effort.
-Now, in 2017, I have been playing golf again for over five years, and gave myself a new set of clubs for Father's Day, 2013.
+Now, as 2017 draws to a close, I have been playing golf again for over five years, and gave myself a new set of clubs for Father's Day, 2013.
 In that same month, I walked my first 18 hole round in almost four years, and swam a mile in the spring of 2014.
 My improvement has been amazing and continues yet.
 We want to share with you what we have done and what others are doing to take the ALS road to recovery instead of the road to the grave.
 If I can do it, others can too.

 Kim and Kay in Hawaii, Nov 2007 And here we are in Nov of 2010.
 Kim only has one Hawaiin shirt.